100+ Best Fundraising Ideas for Everyone in 2024

 10k run - fundraising ideas for schools

 The ’10,000 Steps Challenge’ is not only an excellent way to raise money, but it also encourages and promotes a healthier lifestyle.
 Taking more than 10,000 steps a day is associated with better mental and physical health.
-Studies show that people who walk at least 10,000 steps a day have lower anxiety, depression, anger, and fatigue, and most experts recommend at least 30 minutes of physical exercise per day.
+Studies show that people who walk at least 10,000 steps a day have lower anxiety, depression, anger, and fatigue!

-You can also turn it into peer-to-peer fundraising where participants can encourage their friends, family, co-workers, and classmates to join their teams or make a donation to support the work of your organization or club.
+You can also turn this challenge into a peer-to-peer fundraising campaign, where participants can encourage their friends, family, co-workers, and classmates to join their teams or make a donation to support the work of your organization or club.

 Fundraising Potential: +++